 Cons of Writing Short Stories

-Competitive Market – As in any industry, when things are easy to do, there’s going to be a lot of people doing them.
+Competitive Market – As in any industry, when things are easy to do, there will be many people doing them.
 Short stories are easier to write, so a lot more people will be writing them.
-Some of them really, really good.
+Some of them are really, really good.
 So, you will compete with many others trying to publish stories in limited spaces such as magazines or anthologies.
 One piece of advice I can give you is to look for niche genres, not as popular, places where the competition is less fierce.
 This may give you the advantage you need to break out of the pack.

 Low Pay – The average pay for short stories is between 0 and 5 cents per word.
 I am talking about new writers, not about Stephen King, ok?
 So, it is virtually impossible to live as a writer just from short stories.
 Sad but true.

 Time Away from Big Projects – As always, the more time you focus on short stories, the less time you have to dedicate to your larger projects.
 But that is a matter of time management.
 Organize your work and your time in such a way that balances your short stories and your novels.

 Short-Stories – Conclusion